 What emerged clearly both from the presentation of the study and the subsequent discussion, is that these positive results could not have been obtained without a significant investment in business training.
 In particular, what mattered for the success of financial literacy modules was making sure that the training language was appropriate to the target audience.
-This is corroborated by the recent FSDMoç study showing that only the word "bank" is a relatively well-known term (46%) among unbanked Mozambicans, while other basic terms like "interest rate" or "ATM" are known by less 19% of them.6 Illustrated manuals explaining basic business practices and motivated trainers able to explain complex ideas in simple ways in local languages are some of the tools that proved useful in this respect.
+This is corroborated by the recent FSD-Moç study, showing that only the word "Bank" is a relatively well-known term (46%) among unbanked Mozambicans, while other basic terms like or "interest rate" or "ATM" are known by less 19% of them or even less6.
+Illustrated manuals explaining basic business practices, and motivated trainers - able to explain complex ideas in simple ways in local languages - are some of the tools that proved useful in this respect.

-Observed gender disparities in financial literacy can be traced further back to uneven educational attainment across genders.
-Although a high percentage of Mozambican girls enroll in primary school (94%), more than half drop out by the fifth grade, only 11% continue to study at the secondary level, and just 1% reach university (USAID 2017).
+Observed gender disparities in financial literacy can be traced farther back to uneven educational attainment across genders.
+Although a high percentage of Mozambican girls enrol in primary school (94%), more than half drop out by the fifth grade, only 11% continue to study at the secondary level, and just 1% reaches university (USAID 2017).
 Moreover, one in two Mozambican girls gets married before age 18 (UNICEF 2014).
-Without tackling this very significant gender disparity in education, the results of efforts to promote across-the-board financial inclusion will be constrained.
+Without tackling this very significant gender disparity in education, the results of efforts to promote across-the-board financial inclusion will necessarily be constrained.